hello-chmi/hello-chmi/README.md

 I'm currently a game developer at Redemption Road Games and an MSECE student at the Georgia Institute of Technology where my areas of research includes DSP, embedded technologies, and PCB design.
 I have previously worked at IBM as a backend software engineer for distributed cybersecurity solutions.

-I'm a self-described creative and, and I enjoy making stuff both in analog and digital forms.
+I'm a self-described creative, and I enjoy making stuff both in analog and digital forms.
 I currently reside in Atlanta, Georgia.

 <!--
 ## 🚀 About Me